FedericoLevis/JSUmin/README.md

   - **Localization support**: all the displayed messages are isolated in local/LAN/locale-core.js.
 You can easily select the desired language simply including the proper locale file (see par 2 ).
 Default JSU locale is English (local/EN/locale-core.js)
   - **CSS support** : if required you can easily customize presentation modifying JSU CSS files ([jsu.css])
   - **All modern browsers are supported**: IE9+, Firefox 3+, Chrome, Safari, Opera...
-  **NOTE**: [IE Popup] is the only exception, because it is specifically designed only for IE; instead of [IE Popup] you should use [JQ Popup] when it is required Cross Browser compatibility.
+  **NOTE**: [IE Popup] is the only exception, because it is specifically designed only for IE; instead of [IE Popup] you should use [jquery Popup] when it is required Cross Browser compatibility.

 <span id="11-jsu-core-features"></span>